airbnb/javascript/react_redux/README.md

 ## Spacing

-  - Always include a single space in your self-closing tag. eslint: [`no-multi-spaces`](http://eslint.org/docs/rules/no-multi-spaces), [`react/jsx-tag-spacing`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-tag-spacing.md)
+  - Always include a single space in your self-closing tag.

     ```jsx
     // bad